aleph2c/miros/docs/_sources/recipes.rst.txt

 .. code-block:: python
   :emphasize-lines: 16

-  from miros.activeobject import ActiveObject from miros.event import signals, Event, return_status from miros.activeobject import Factory
+  from miros import ActiveObject from miros import signals, Event, return_status from miros import Factory

   # create the specific behavior we want in our state chart
   def trans_to_fc1(chart, e):